bengudro/hugo-agency-bengudro-theme/README.md

    and replace it with with my own `themes` subdir containing *only* a copy of DigitalCraftsman’s *Agency theme*
-2. Keep the themes submodule, but figure a way to add my modified theme (`agency-bengudro`) to said submodule.
+2. Keep the themes submodule, but figure a way to add my modified theme (named `agency-bengudro` or whatever) to said submodule.

 Option 1.) seems the most straighforward, but I lean towards option 2.) for at least a couple reasons:

+  - This option would in theory allow me to `push` to my personal Github repo all changes made locally to my personal copy of the `agency-bengudro` theme.

-   1. I may want to try a different theme in the future, so keeping an up-to-date submodule in my project containing all Hugo themes makes sense.
+  - I may want to try a different theme in the future, so keeping an up-to-date submodule in my project containing all Hugo themes makes sense; if I want to switch themes, I could repeat this procedure: make a local copy (with a new name) of a theme of my choice, add this new theme to my git repo’s submodules, modify it and `push` changes to my personal Github, whitout having to become a contributor to any project.

+I realize the above sounds like the ramblings of a newbie, but I am just trying to figure out what would be the best approach to have my own modified theme residing happily alongside Hugo’s “official” themes.
+Any input apprecitated. 😃

 [DigitalCraftsman]: https://github.com/digitalcraftsman/hugo-agency-theme)